awsdocs/amazon-rds-user-guide/doc_source/CHAP_Tutorials.RestoringFromSnapshot.md

 The **Databases** page displays the restored DB instance, with a status of `Creating`\.

-![\[Restored DB instance on the Database page\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/tut-restore-instance4.png)
+![\[Restored DB instance on the Databases page\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/tut-restore-instance4.png)